polyaxon/polyaxon/site/docs/intro/quick-start/where-to-go-from-here.md

 ## Additional guides

-In the previous quick-start guides we learned what a Polyaxonfile is and how to execute it using the CLI.
+In this introductory quick-start guides we learned what a Polyaxonfile is and how to execute it using the CLI.

-The intro section provides several more guides and tutorials that answer common questions and scenarios that users of Polyaxon face when interacting with the platform.
+The intro section provides several more guides and tutorials that answer common questions and scenarios that users face when using Polyaxon.

  * We recommend that users should check the other guides in this section to get to know other concepts, recurrent use-cases, and best practices for working with Polyaxon and for taking advantage of their Kubernetes cluster(s).
  * For in-depth documentation on using specific interfaces or tools, we suggest looking at the [references page](/docs/references/).